Page cover

 You can manually assign batches for each of the components you are using for the production batch or choose to auto assign batches.

-Auto Assign Batches will automatically assign batches to the order on a first in, first out (FIFO) basis.
-You can also configure batches to always be automatically assigned to a batch in your production settings.
+You can also configure batches to always be automatically assigned to a batch in your Production Settings.

 Stage Instructions